adann0/docker-samba-ldap/README.md

 	$ docker exec -ti <samba_ldap_container> /bin/bash
 	# smbpasswd -a <user>

-You change the password, verify if it's reported in LDAP via phpLDAPadmin and then retry to connect to Samba.
+Verify if the modification is reported in LDAP via phpLDAPadmin and then retry to connect to Samba.

 # ToDo :